-Bank of America (NYSE:BAC) stock fell 3.1% in pre-market trading today after the company reported its second-quarter results.
+Bank of America stock fell 3.1 percent in pre-market trading today after the company reported its second-quarter results.
 Bank of America reported higher-than-expected second-quarter numbers.
-As we discussed previously, a significant jump in the provision for credit losses weighed on the bank’s profitability.
+A significant jump in the provision for credit losses weighed on the bank’s profitability.

 Bank of America’s Q2 earnings

 In the second quarter, Bank of America reported an adjusted EPS of $0.37 compared to $0.75 in the second quarter of 2019.
 The earnings beat analysts’ consensus estimate of $0.27 per share.
 Bank of America generated sales of $22.5 billion—a reduction of 3.4 percent from the second quarter of 2019.
 The company beat analysts’ consensus sales estimate of $22.0 billion.
 The provision for credit losses rose to $5.1 billion—up about $4.0 billion from the same quarter the previous year.

 In the second-quarter earnings release, Bank of America CEO Brian Moynihan said, “Strong capital markets results provided an important counterbalance to the COVID-19-related impacts on our Consumer business, and our industry-leading digital capabilities allowed us to support clients amid difficult working conditions.”

 Currently, analysts expect a 5.67 percent and 0.01 percent fall in Bank of America’s 2020 and 2021 sales, respectively.
 Analysts also expect an adjusted EPS of $1.44 and $2.20 in 2020 and 2021, respectively.